msiddharthbansal/ExpenseTracker/README.md

 ## Data storage

-Expenses are stored as a JSON array in `data/expenses.json`, created automatically on first write.
-This file is git-ignored since it's runtime data, not source.
+Expenses are stored as a JSON array in `data/expenses.json`, checked into the repo starting as `[]`.
+All reads/writes go through `src/storage.py` (thread-safe, atomic write); the path itself is defined once in `src/config.py`.

 ## Project structure